NorthChild/PHP_Rock-Paper-Scissors_with-user-validation/README.md

 # PHP_Rock-Paper-Scissors_with-user-validation
-Rock Paper Scissors game with user validation, salt encryption and simple game mechanics
+Rock Paper Scissors game with user validation, filtering, salt encryption and simple game mechanics

 input the user name and password (hidden in the source code) to play rock paper scissors.